PretoorsRuben/Node_hello/README.md

 # Node Hello World running on a EC2 Centos instance

-Simple node.js app that servers "hello world"
+Simple node.js app "hello world"

-Great for testing simple deployments to the cloud
+For testing deployments to the cloud

 ## Installing nodejs on EC2 instance